docknetwork/planning/spec/0000-template.md

 # Teaching

 *How will the completed project be documented?
-How will new fuctionalities be demonstrated?
+How will new functionalities be demonstrated?
 Will demos be part of the requirements for this project or will they be proposed in a separate RFC?*

 *If the single deliverable for this project is already a demo, you may want to write "NA" for this section.*